scullyio/scully/docs/routeParameters.md

 # Route Parameters & Scully

-If you've ran Scully and saw the following warning, then you need to teach Scully how to use your project's route parameters.
+If you run Scully and the following warning is displayed, you need to teach Scully how to use the project's route parameters.

 ```bash
 No configuration for route `/user/:userId` found.
 Skipping
 ```

-The above error is given because Scully doesn't know all the possible values for `:userId`.
-If you teach Scully how to get the list of `:userId`s from your app, Scully can turn `/user/:userId` into a list of meaningful, pre-renderable routes, like so:
+The above error is given because Scully does not know all the possible values for `:userId`.
+Teach Scully how to get the list of `:userId`s from your app.
+Scully can turn `/user/:userId` into a list of meaningful pre-renderable routes like so:

 ```bash
 /user/1